-Crossbow hunting is a growing part of the bow hunting landscape and for good reason.
+Crossbow hunting is a growing part of the bow hunting landscape for a good reason.
 The best crossbows are user-friendly (and shoulder-friendly) pieces of hunting equipment that have brought aging bowhunters back into the woods, while also introducing the sport to newcomers.
 Crossbow hunting can also be a pricey endeavor.
-With top-end crossbows costing several thousand dollars, entering this game can break the bank.
-But there are real bargains out there, and finding the best crossbow for the money is not an impossible affair.
+With top-end crossbows costing several thousand dollars, entering this game can expensive.
+But there are real bargains available, and finding the best crossbow for the money is not an impossible affair.
 Here’s where to start looking.

 Shopping for the Best Crossbow for the Money

 The best crossbow for the money is one that delivers excellent performance and accuracy while meeting the constraints of your budget.
 That might mean looking at an xbow from a top brand that isn’t the company’s “flagship” model.
 This is a sound strategy because you’ll benefit from the same technologies and components on those more expensive crossbows—albeit in a model that’s a bit less feature-rich.
 You can also gain value points by looking for a model that sells as a ready-to-hunt package that includes the scope, quiver, and arrows.
-Many models are available as a comprehensive kit but some charge an additional premium for these extras.
-So shop savvy.
+Many models are available as a comprehensive kit, but some charge an additional premium for these extras.
+So be a savvy shopper.

 One tactic to employ on your search for the best crossbow for the money: Identify the type of bow you’d most like to own.
 Some love the feel of a more traditional recurve crossbow.
-Others are looking for a reverse-draw setup.
+Others prefer a reverse-draw setup.
 Or maybe you’re looking for something ultra-narrow and compact.
-Narrow your field of focus first, then dissect that field for the best value option available.
+Narrow your field of focus first, and then dissect that field for the best value option available.
 Of course, we’ll help out by listing some top budget options.